-Anytime a person goes into a delicatessen and orders a pastrami on white bread, somewhere a Jew dies.
+Anytime a person goes into a delicatessen and orders a pastrami on white bread, somewhere a Jew dies.Milton Berle

-dbb2The seeds for deep breath baking were planted in 2004 when Michal moved to Montreal and began baking challah bread*.
+The seeds for deep breath baking were planted in 2004 when Michal moved to Montreal and began baking challah bread*.
 She found this practice grounding, a good balance to the intangible work she felt she was doing in university.
-Sometimes while the dough rose, she’d swing by her favorite yoga studio for a class.
+Sometimes while the dough rose, she’d swing by her favorite yoga studio for a class.In 2007, Michal offered her first challah bread baking workshop to share with friends the lessons she learned in the kitchen.
+The hour wait for the dough to rise became a bit awkward.

 Michal bridged the now obvious gap when she began training to be a yoga teacher.
 Since fall of 2009,she has been offering deep breath bakingto groups throughout Canada, the U.S. and Mexico.